influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withObjectStorageConfigFile(objectStorageConfigFile)
 ```

-ObjectStorageConfigFile specifies the path of the object storage configuration file.
-When used alongside with ObjectStorageConfig, ObjectStorageConfigFile takes precedence.
+"ObjectStorageConfigFile specifies the path of the object storage configuration file.
+When used alongside with ObjectStorageConfig, ObjectStorageConfigFile takes precedence."

 ### fn spec.thanos.withSha